paul-storey/cheatsheets/README.md

 ```
 git difftool --tool=vimdiff 848916a
 ````
+This uses 2 panes.
+The left shows the version at the specified commit.
+The right shows HEAD.
 ## Undo all unstaged modifications
 For more recent versions of git: `git restore .`